Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Koopman approximants for control systems

 \subsection{Koopman approximants, flexible sampling, and error bounds}

-We propose a novel learning architecture to generate Koopman approximants for control-affine systems with the following two key features: On the one hand, the algorithm can be used with (almost) arbitrary state-control data allowing for highly flexible sampling including i.i.d., ergodic, and trajectory-based data generation.
-On the other hand, we rigorously show bounds on the full approximation error with explicit convergence rates in the infinite-data limit and, foremost, allow for controller design with closed-loop guarantees without imposing restrictive invariance assumptions on the dictionary in EDMD.
+We propose a novel learning architecture to generate Koopman approximants for control-affine systems with the following two key features: On the one hand, the algorithm can be used with (almost) arbitrary state-control data allowing for highly flexible sampling including i.i.d., grid-based and trajectory-based data generation.
+On the other hand, we rigorously show bounds on the full approximation error with explicit convergence rates in the infinite-data limit\footnote{{At this point, the choice of the sampling scheme becomes crucial: while small fill distances can be readily achieved using grid-based methods, trajectory-based sampling typically relies on ergodicity---a restrictive property when considering control applications.}} and, foremost, allow for controller design with closed-loop guarantees without imposing restrictive invariance assumptions on the dictionary in EDMD.
 To the best of our knowledge, this combination is, up to now, unique.
-We note that Koopman-based approximations of control-affine systems in an RKHS framework with flexible sampling were also presented in~\cite{bevanda2024nonparametric}, where the kernel (and thus also the RKHS) is suitably extended to capture the control dependency.
+Koopman-based approximations of control-affine systems in an RKHS framework with flexible sampling were also presented in~\cite{bevanda2024nonparametric}, where the kernel (and thus also the RKHS) is suitably extended to capture the control dependency.
 Therein, however, no error bounds were provided.
 In addition, our novel approach allows to counteract numerical ill-conditioning by decomposing the approximation process in two steps labeled as macro and micro level, see the following paragraph for details.